Solvro/web-planer/README.md

 ## Project Goal

-The goal of the Solvro Planner project is to create an intuitive and user-friendly application that helps students plan their academic schedule.
-The planner is designed to minimize the time spent manually adjusting the timetable while giving full control over the schedule.
+The goal of the Solvro Planer project is to create an intuitive and user-friendly application that helps students plan their academic schedule.
+The planer is designed to minimize the time spent manually adjusting the timetable while giving full control over the schedule.

 ## Current Team